cpmpercussion/homepage/_lab/students.md

 ## Research Students

 I supervise and co-supervise PhD and Master's students at the ANU and at University of Oslo.
-My previous students' published work is [listed here]({% link lab/graduates.md %}).
+My previous students' published work is [listed here]({% link _lab/graduates.md %}).

 ### PhD Students (co-supervisor):

-- **Tønnes Nygaard** (http://robotikk.net/) is studying evolutionary robotics at the University of Oslo, Department of Informatics and has created a open-source quadruped robotics platform with mechanically extensible legs for evolving control systems and robot morphology simultaneously during real-world activity.
+- [**Tønnes Nygaard**](http://robotikk.net/) is studying evolutionary robotics at the University of Oslo, Department of Informatics and has created a open-source quadruped robotics platform with mechanically extensible legs for evolving control systems and robot morphology simultaneously during real-world activity.
 (2018-2020)
-- **Benedikte Wallace** (https://www.hf.uio.no/ritmo/english/people/phd-fellows/benediwa/) is studying machine learning models of sound-related movement and dance, among other creative applications of artificial intelligence, at the RITMO Centre of Excellence, University of Oslo.
+- [**Benedikte Wallace**](https://www.hf.uio.no/ritmo/english/people/phd-fellows/benediwa/) is studying machine learning models of sound-related movement and dance, among other creative applications of artificial intelligence, at the RITMO Centre of Excellence, University of Oslo.
 (2018-2021)

 ## Student Projects

-{:.info-box}
-I'm not recruiting student projects in 2023!

 I supervise student projects in sound and music computing, creativity support systems, computational creativity, music technology, and interactive systems.
 I'm interested in creating and studying new computing systems at the nexus of creative arts, physical embodiment, interaction, and intelligence.